 Being native, and as long as they are well written they have the advantage in speed and ease of use.
 The main drawback is the need to build and maintain more than one app in order to be available on more than one platform.

-SEO Web Design
+Marketing Web Design

 Importance of credibility in web design (backed by statistics)